On Tuesday, we will publish our next Q&A. If you have questions, feel free to write in here or drop me a note on Twitter: @eallenjets.

 "I understand you guys hold people accountable," he said with a smile.
 "And I'm definitely going to hold myself accountable.
 I want to give the fans something great to watch when they come out every Sunday and I am looking forward to having a great season."

-In addition to Ivory and Goodson, the Jets have a multi-purpose back in Powell who displayed signifcant progress in Year 2 and another explosive option in
+In addition to Ivory and Goodson, the Jets have a multi-purpose back in Powell who displayed signifcant progress in Year 2 and another explosive option in Joe McKnight.
+Lex Hilliard and newcomer Tommy Bohanon, a seventh-round pick from Wake Forest, are also in the mix at fullback.

 "Our chemistry is building, pretty cool guys.
 I think we'll have a great backfield coming this year," Ivory said.